SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: The Proposed Method

 \subsection{Convolution Module}

-With the seed information encoded as 0/1 for each node pair, we still need to carefully design a GNN architecture that can count witnesses.
-Some previous work \citep{zanfir2018deep,zhang2019graph,li2019partially} applies a common GNN separately to each of the two graphs (that need to be matched) in order to learn a node representation for each node in each graph.
-They then match nodes in the two graphs based on the similarity of the corresponding node representations.
-However, it is difficult for the above approaches to utilize our newly encoded seed information effectively.
-Intuitively, when a GNN is applied to a given node in a graph, it can only access its neighboring topological structure.
-Note that our new encoding of seed information can also be viewed as topological information across the two graphs.
-However, this topological structure only informs the GNN that there is a seed at a particular location in the neighborhood, but not the seed identity.
-Since two nodes may have identical seed positions in their neighborhood but completely different identities of seeds, it would be difficult for a GNN (that is applied to these two nodes) to produce node representations that can distinguish them (which is necessary since we want to match them to the correct nodes in the other graph).
-We note that the one-hot encoding discussed earlier would have avoided this difficulty since it also encodes the identify of the seeds.
-However, one-hot encoding is not generalizable as we discussed earlier.
+With the seed information encoded as 0/1 for each node-pair, we still need to carefully design a GNN architecture that can count witnesses.
+Note that most existing GNN approaches for graph matching are ``node-based'' \cite{zhang2019graph,chen2020multi,wang2019learning,wang2020combinatorial,fey2020deep,rolinek2020deep}.
+They apply a common GNN separately to each of the two graphs in order to learn a node embedding \emph{for each node}.
+They then match nodes in the two graphs based on the similarity of the corresponding node embeddings.
+However, it is difficult for these approaches to utilize our newly-encoded seed information effectively.
+As shown in \prettyref{fig:graph-example}, our encoding of seed information can also be viewed as ``cross-links" (highlighted in red color) across the two graphs.
+With these ``cross-links'', we can then combine the two graphs together and apply the node-based GNN on this union graph.
+However, the topological structure of this union graph only informs the GNN that there is a seed at a particular location in the neighborhood, but not the seed identity.
+For example, in \prettyref{fig:graph-example}, even though node $1'$ and node $4'$ have different seeds in their neighborhoods, their local neighborhood topologies (and the seed positions) look exactly the same.
+Thus, node-based GNN will have a hard time to come up with node embeddings such that node 1 has a close embedding to node $1'$ but not close to node $4'$.
+Instead, our SeedGNN is ``pair-wise", i.e., it is applied on node-pairs instead of nodes.
+Intuitively, when we apply such a pair-wise GNN to the node-pairs $(1,1')$ and $(1,4')$ in \prettyref{fig:graph-example}, it can easily tell that $(1,1')$ has a witness, while $(1,4')$ does not.
+As a result, this pair-wise GNN will count and utilize witnesses easily.

-To overcome this difficulty when seed information is encoded as 0/1 for each node pair, our solution is to apply GNN to each node-pair across the two graphs, instead of to each node in one of the graphs.
-In this way, the GNN can directly infer from the neighboring topological structure whether there is a witness.
-Specifically, we call a node-pair $(w,w')$ a neighbor of the node-pair $(u,v)$ if $w$ is a neighbor of $u$ in $G_1$ and $w'$ is a neighbor of $v$ in $G_2$.
-Note that if in addition $(w,w')$ is a seed, then the node-pair $(w,w')$ is a 1-hop witness of $(u,v)$.
-Therefore, the counting of 1-hop witnesses can be written as a simple matrix computation: taking the seed encoding vector $s_1$ as input, the number of 1-hop witnesses is simply